berndporr/cmake_hello_world/README.md

-# cmake_hello_world
+# cmake Hello World

-Mininal cmake example to show how to create a library, an executable and a test.
+Minimal cmake example to show how to create a library, an executable and a test.

-It provides a library with one function called
+It provides a library with one function:
 ```
 float mult5(float a);
 ```
-which muliplies anything with 5!
+which multiplies anything with 5!

-Then a unit test tests this.
+Then a unit test tests this function if it really can do it.

-And finally there a program using this amanzing function!
+And finally there a program using this amazing function!

 ## How to use